k21971/EvilHack/doc/evilhack-changelog.md

   a monster is killed via illness or disease
 - Different feedback if a shopkeeper nymph tries to steal your mirror
+- Fix: prevent shallow water in mindflayer nurseries from forming on stairs